 Firstly, your breasts are preparing to nurse your baby when it’s born.
-The hormones estrogen and progesterone are helping in the creation of the milk duct system, and of course, the nipples are a very important part of that, as your baby must latch onto them to receive the breast milk.
+The hormones estrogen and progesterone help in the creation of the milk duct system, and of course, the nipples are a very important part of that, as your baby must latch onto them to receive the breast milk.
 Thus, your areolas and nipples are also getting ready for the breastfeeding process.

-Now, none of these is cause for worry, since it is all a result of your body changing itself to accommodate the baby to be born.
+Now, none of these is cause for worry since it is all a result of your body changing itself to accommodate the baby to be born.
 An evolutionary outlook on areola darkening points to the possibility that it simply makes it easier for the newborn baby to spot the nipple with his weak vision and begin breastfeeding.

 Is This Darkening of Nipples Permanent?

 The number of physical changes that take place in your body might make you want to keep some and get rid of some.
 We all know what larger areas of the body we want to stay large!
 But, many women wonder if their nipples and areolas will stay as large and dark as they are during their pregnancy.
-In most cases, your breasts and nipples will return as close as possible to their earlier state, following a few months of your delivery.
+In most cases, your breasts and nipples will return as close as possible to their earlier state following a few months of your delivery.
 However, some women might have those nipples as dark as they are for life.
 The experience is not the same for all women, and it can depend on each woman’s natural hormone levels.

-Tips to Deal with Dark Nipples and Areolas During Pregnancy
+Tips to Deal With Dark Nipples and Areolas During Pregnancy

-1. Avoid the sun.
+1. Avoid the Sun

-2. Use over-the-counter lotions (with caution).
+2. Use Over-the-counter Lotions (with caution)

-There are certain lotions and topical creams available in the market that take care of the darkened areas, and help reduce the concentration of melanin in those regions.
-These are made up of different chemicals that react with the skin and its inner layers, in order to carry out the lightening.
+There are certain lotions and topical creams available in the market that take care of the darkened areas and help reduce the concentration of melanin in those regions.
+These are made up of different chemicals that react with the skin and its inner layers in order to carry out the lightening.
 These might be useful on normal days, but when you’re pregnant, it might not be the best option for you.
-It is best to get your doctor’s recommendation before using any of these lotions or creams, since the presence of a particular element or chemical could cause harm to your baby, or it could react adversely with your over-sensitive breasts.
+It is best to get your doctor’s recommendation before using any of these lotions or creams since the presence of a particular element or chemical could cause harm to your baby, or it could react adversely with your over-sensitive breasts.

-3. Take care of your emotional health.
+3. Take Care of your Emotional Health

 The darkening of areolas is not just a physical response – it is emotional as well!
 Yes, it is due to the fluctuating levels of hormones, but that fluctuation can also be a result of your emotional health.
-If you have been taking undue stress about your pregnancy, or are being exposed to environments that build on your stress (such as workload at the office or a pressure-filled environment at home), the darkening can get worse.
+If you have been taking undue stress about your pregnancy or are being exposed to environments that build on your stress (such as workload at the office or a pressure-filled environment at home), the darkening can get worse.
 The key to your health, your baby’s health and your skin’s colour are all the same – enjoying your pregnancy!
 Revel in the fact that a life is growing inside your body, and you get to be its mother.
 Complement your pregnancy with a balanced and nutritious diet, and treat yourself to your cravings now and then!
 When your mood is right, your nipple colour will be right as well.

 Darkened areolas and dark patches on nipples during pregnancy are usually harmless.
 It is mostly a matter of mindset that causes most women to look at their darkened areolas as something unpleasant that affects their body image and self-worth.
 Learning to accept the natural changes to your body is how you can believe in the fact that a dark nipple does not change who you essentially are.
-You will still be loved as a mother, and will always be beautiful, no matter what!
+You will still be loved as a mother and will always be beautiful, no matter what!